Frederica, Delaware: Education

+On April 7, 1897, the Delaware General Assembly created Frederica School District 32.
+That district merged into the Lake Forest district on July 1, 1969.

 Government

 Frederica has a council-manager form of government, consisting of a Town Council.
 As of the March 2019 election, the Town Council consisted of Mayor William "Chick" Glanden, Treasurer/Secretary Ricky Maddox, Virginia Simpler, Jesus "Poncho" Davila, and John "Jack" Webb.
 Other branches of the town government include a Planning & Zoning Board, Board of Appeals, and Board of Adjustments.

 Police services in Frederica is provided by the Frederica Police Department, which consists of two police officers.
 Fire protection to Frederica is provided by the Frederica Volunteer Fire Company-Station 49.